doakey3/Subsimport/README.rst

 Make sure the "Subtitle Edit Channel" property is set to the channel where your subtitle strips have been imported.

-Note that syllabified strips are set to not respond to these 4 shortcuts if it means going outside the bounds of their base strips.
+Note that splitted strips are set to not respond to these 4 shortcuts if it means going outside the bounds of their base strips.

 :D: